loganwright/Genome/README.md

 ##### ToNode

-When accessing an objects `nodeRepresentation()`, the sequence operation will be called to collect the values into a `Node` package.
+When accessing an objects `makeNode()`, the sequence operation will be called to collect the values into a `Node` package.

 ### `~>`